 - 1. On the Configure the cell hierarchy tab, select the cell. - 2.
 Press the Delete key. - Geometry Cell: The Geometry Cell and its Location Cells are deleted. - Location Cell: The Location Cell is deleted. - Sensors, Sensor Groups and background objects are not deleted. - 3.
 Using the Service Manager tool, undeploy services for the deleted cells: - a.
+From the Start menu, run Service Manager 3. - b.
+In the SERVICES pane, select All (the top-level folder). - c.
+Click the CELL column heading in the list of services on the right-hand side of the screen to sort the services by cell.
+Scroll down to display any services associated with an Unknown Cell. - d.
+Select all the services associated with the Unknown Cell and click the Undeploy button. - 4.
+Using the Service Manager tool, undeploy services for the deleted cells: - a.
 Go to Start > All Programs > Ubisense 3 > Service Manager 3. - b.
 In the Cells & Controllers pane, open the Cells folder, and expand Site. - c.
 Select the cell that you have deleted, and then click the Stop button.